 Skip advert

 • Chassis’ limitations aren’t hard to find, tight cabin

-The MX-5’s interior has always been a squeeze for taller drivers, and the ND’s is no different.
+The MX-5’s interior has always been a squeeze for taller drivers.
+The last-gen NC improved things somewhat but the smaller, lighter ND is definitely back to being a bit more cramped than you’d like.
 The cabin is both quite narrow and short, meaning drivers with generous proportions in either direction will find the MX-5 a little challenging.
+Approaching 6 foot and want to wear a helmet for track work?
+It’ll be a roof down affair, unless you want to tilt your head.

 Advertisement - Article continues below

-Once inside though, the cabin design is a marvel of contemporary minimalism, essential controls are reduced to a bare minimum and those that remain are clear and easy to use.
+Once inside and settled, the cabin design is a marvel of ergonomic common sense, especially in the hidden-within-menus, haptic, touch-controlled hellscape that is the average car’s cabin in 2024.
+Essential controls are reduced to a bare minimum and those that remain are clear and easy to use, with confident physical hardware.
 It does lack the opulence of Mazda’s newer cabins, such as in the Mazda 3, but remains a strong element of the MX-5’s overall package.

 On the move, the experience inside is dominated by two elements.
 The first is the round, thin and firm steering wheel that feels great in the hands, even it it feels too big for the car and cuts into your view out of the windscreen.
 The other is the three clear and perfectly placed dials in front of you.
 The left-hand dial is one solid colour screen in high-specification models, and although it doesn’t have a huge amount of functionality, it re-emphasises the work Mazda has been putting into its detailing.

-The infotainment system is also rather good – maybe not up to the standards of the very best German units, but perfectly intuitive and feature rich for a small sports car.
+The new infotainment system is also good – maybe not sophisticated to the standards of the very best German units, but perfectly intuitive and feature rich for a small sports car.
+The new 8.8-inch touch sensitive display does not thankfully dispense with the rotary controller.
+In fact, the touch controls only work when stationary – an unlikely acquiescence to common sense for a 2024 car interior.
 CarPlay and Android Auto are standard if you want to bypass the standard interface, too.
-A higher-res screen in the dash would be welcome, but as the MX-5 is now one of the older models in its range, it’s not surprising to see it a generation behind Mazda’s latest electronic hard and software.
+At this point, the analogue dials, as with the dynamics, are a refreshing change of pace.

-All MX-5's feel well finished and solidly screwed together, with the entry-level Prime-line model trimmed in black cloth which can be upgraded to leather in Exclusive-line trim.
-Both the Kizuna special edition and the top-spec Homura receive a rather tasteful cream nappa leather interior which looks and feels more upmarket, with the latter gaining stailess steel sill plates.
+All MX-5s feel well finished and solidly screwed together, with the entry-level Prime-line model trimmed in black cloth which can be upgraded to leather in Exclusive-line trim.
+The top-spec Homura gets the leather and Alcantara Recaro sports seats and stainless steel sill plates.

+Skip advert